 We offer students the opportunity of earning a joint or dual degree with a number of other departments and schools at Tufts, and with Boston College.
 These are available only to students in the M.A. program.
 A joint degree consists of one master's degree awarded by two graduate departments when a student meets the core master's requirements of both departments.
 Tufts departments participating in joint degree programs with UEP are: Department of Economics, and Department of Civil and Environmental Engineering in the School of Engineering.

 A dual degree consists of two master's degrees awarded for work done in distinct disciplines by two schools of Tufts University or Boston College.
-UEP has dual degree programs with: Fletcher School, School of Nutrition Science and Policy, School of Engineering (Department of Civil and Environmental Engineering), Boston College Law School, and Carroll School of Management at Boston College.
+UEP has dual degree programs with: Fletcher School, School of Nutrition Science and Policy, School of Engineering (Department of Civil and Environmental Engineering), and Boston College Law School.